supergeoff/stack-starter/README.md

 ## Cline Configuration

 To contribute to this project using Cline, you will need to configure the technical stack and rules in the `.clinerules` folder.
+Update the `.clinerules/projectConfiguration.md` to match your project's requirements.
+Then ask Cline to update the `.clinerules/clineContributing.md`.

 ## Setting up the Project